Who will win the Hugo van Poelgeest audience award of 2024?

 Every day, Patrick, Henrique, and Giulia prove that a world without animal testing is possible.
 Which of these young researchers do you think is most future-proof?
 Vote for your favourite now, and they might win the Hugo van Poelgeest Audience Award 2024!

-Voting is open until November 10, 2024.
+Voting has ended.
 The winner will be announced on Friday, November 15, during our event Toekomstproef.
+Keep an eye on our website for more information.

 The top 3 nominees